 We cannot stress the importance of getting an updated ESA letter.

-Housing providers have a right to ask you for a yearly updated emotional support animal letter.
+Housing providers have a right to ask you for a regularly updated emotional support animal letter.
 Outdated letters may result in the rejection of your animal’s ESA qualification, possibly resulting in an accommodation denial.

 In the end, without a valid emotional support animal letter, your animal loses its protections granted under Federal law, which can result in lots of embarrassment and hassle for you.